szilard/benchm-databases/README.md

 the order of magnitude (100x vs analytical databases) is surprizing a bit.

-Spark is a new map-reduce like architecture that leverages in-memory computations, therefore significantly faster than Hive, but stays slower than even Impala.
+Spark is a new map-reduce like architecture that leverages in-memory computations, therefore significantly faster than Hive (especially when data is first read/cached in memory), but stays slower for example than Impala.

 For ever larger datasets, statistical software will run out of memory, while traditional databases seem to become prohibitively slow.
 MPPs and big data systems can scale-out to multiple nodes, though